llpeterson/security/authentication.md

 The beauty of challenge-response, which might otherwise seem excessively complex, is that it combines timeliness and authentication;
-after all, only Bob (and possibly Alice, if it's a symmetric-key cipher) knows the key necessary to encrypt the never before seen timestamp or nonce.
+after all, only Bob (and possibly Alice, if it's a secret-key cipher) knows the key necessary to encrypt the never before seen timestamp or nonce.
 Timestamps or nonces are used in most of the authentication protocols that follow.